newtonsart/artcracker/README.md

 # artcracker
-Small python program that cracks passwords hashed with different algorithms
+Small python program that cracks passwords hashed with different algorithms.
+Please don't use this for illegal purposes.

 ## Usage:
 ### 1) Using wordlists